Last updated on January 25th, 2026 at 08:33 am

 Check-out until: 10:00 (10 am)

 One of my best friends is a lady who loves to travel alone, especially around Tokyo.
-She’s the one that told me I must recommend Millenials Shibuya Hotel to single female travelers looking to stay inexpensively in Shibuya.
+She’s the one who told me I must recommend the Millennials Shibuya Hotel to single female travelers looking to stay inexpensively in Shibuya.
 Not that she’s implying that Japan is not safe for solo female travelers.

-The Millenial Shibuya Hotel is not your average ordinary capsule hotel.
-They call it a pod style room and the difference is the ceilings are higher with a semi double 120cm wide bed.
+The Millennial Shibuya Hotel is not your average, ordinary capsule hotel.
+They call it a pod-style room, and the difference is that the ceilings are higher with a semi double 120cm wide bed.
 There’s a nifty storage space under the bed.

 Check-in from: 15:00 (3 pm)